 Opportunities for financial aid

-The programme offers five (5) scholarships addressed to new applicants for admission in September 2019.
-Applicants to the programme are automatically considered for a scholarship, which is awarded on academic merit.
+Each year, the program offers a number of scholarships.
+Applicants to the program are automatically considered for a scholarship, which is awarded on academic merit.

 Each scholarship will be for one year and may be renewed annually, based on performance.
-The scholarship funds 50% of the University tuition fees for the MSc programme.
+The scholarship funds 50% of the University tuition fees for the MSc program.

 Applicants will be evaluated on the basis of the information provided in their application.
 An interview may also take place and the evaluation focuses on:

 Other opportunities for financial aid

 The University of Cyprus offers a number of scholarships to postgraduate students, based on academic merit and financial need.
 These are either full scholarships (i.e. tuition fees and an annual stipend) or partial scholarships (i.e. tuition fees).
 The scholarships are addressed to newcomer Master students.
 Their duration is for one academic year and may be renewed annually based on the students’ academic performance.
 For more information on the Praxandros scholarships and other opportunities for funding, please visit UCY’s Graduate School website: http://www.ucy.ac.cy/graduateschool/en/postgraduate-studies/scholarships

 The University of Cyprus is participating in the Erasmus+ Master Degree Loans which offers EU-guaranteed loans with favorable pay-back terms that allow students to finance their Master degree studies.
 Students in the Intelligent CIS Master Program are eligible to apply.

 Postgraduate Student Funding